zhoupeng6d/python-can/doc/bcm.rst

 --------------

 .. warning::
-    The functional API in :func:`can.broadcastmanager.send_periodic` is now deprecated and will be removed in version 4.0.
+    The functional API in :func:`can.send_periodic` is now deprecated and will be removed in version 4.0.
     Use the object oriented API via :meth:`can.BusABC.send_periodic` instead.

-.. autofunction:: can.broadcastmanager.send_periodic
+.. autofunction:: can.send_periodic